Dana Ivey

 Dana Ivey (born August 12, 1941) is an American retired actress.
-She is a known for her work on Broadway, earning the 1997 Drama Desk Award for Outstanding Featured Actress in a Play for her work in both Sex and Longing and The Last Night of Ballyhoo.
+She is known for her work on Broadway, earning the 1997 Drama Desk Award for Outstanding Featured Actress in a Play for her work in both Sex and Longing and The Last Night of Ballyhoo.
 She originated the title role in Driving Miss Daisy and was nominated for a Drama Desk award for Best Actress in a Play.
 She received five Tony Award nominations for her roles in Sunday in the Park with George (1984), Heartbreak House (1984), The Last Night of Ballyhoo (1997), The Rivals (2005), and Butley (2007).

 On film, she has acted in The Color Purple (1985), Dirty Rotten Scoundrels (1988), The Addams Family (1991), Home Alone 2: Lost in New York (1992), Sleepless in Seattle (1993), Addams Family Values (1993), Two Weeks Notice (2002), Legally Blonde 2: Red, White & Blonde (2003), Rush Hour 3 (2007), and The Help (2011).
 On television, she has appeared on Frasier, Sex and the City, Boardwalk Empire and The Big C.

 Early life and family

 Ivey was born in Atlanta, Georgia.
 Her mother, Mary Nell Ivey Santacroce (née McKoin), was a teacher, speech therapist, and actress who appeared in productions of Driving Miss Daisy and taught at Georgia State University; Mary Nell was considered by John Huston to be "one of the three or four greatest actresses in the world."
-Her father, Hugh Daugherty Ivey, was a physicist and professor who taught at Georgia Tech and later worked at the Atomic Energy Commission.
-Her parents later divorced.
+Her parents divorced.
 She has a younger brother, John, and a half-brother, Eric Santacroce, and one nephew, Evan Santacroce from her mother's remarriage to Dante Santacroce.

-Dana Ivey received her undergraduate degree at Rollins College in Winter Park, Florida.
-She was a member of Phi Mu women's fraternity and earned a Fulbright grant to study drama at the London Academy of Music and Dramatic Art.
-She received an honorary doctorate (humane letters) from Rollins College in February 2008.
+Dana Ivey earned her undergraduate degree at Rollins College in Winter Park, Florida.
+She was a member of Phi Mu women's fraternity, and earned a Fulbright grant to study drama at the London Academy of Music and Dramatic Art.
+Ivey received an honorary doctorate (humane letters) from Rollins College in February 2008.
+She is an Episcopalian and is on the Advisory Board for the Episcopal Actors Guild.